illusiaDecafish/bootselBoot/README.md

 device file '/dev/ttyACM0' is a CDC (Communication Data Class) port of the connected Pi Pico.
 When you key in a character '1', LED blinks faster and '2' ..
 '9' LED blinks slower.
 To exit screen command, type C-a ('a' with control-key) -> k -> y.

-## invoke bootselBoot
+### How to compile and invoke bootselBoot

 To build bootselBoot.c, libusb-1.0 library should be installed.
+Needless to say, bootselBoot is a native executable on a host, not on a Pi Pico.

 ```
 $ sudo apt update